 Parents can be encouraged to:

 - Increase their own knowledge and become more adept at engaging in online activities and exploring social networking sites that are being used by their children.
-Learning alongside children and young people can be an effective way to achieve this—parents can be encouraged to let their children be the "experts" and help them understand the tools they are using online.
+Learning alongside children and young people can be an effective way to achieve this—parents can be encouraged to let their children be the experts and help them to understand the tools they are using online.

-- Focus on the positive aspects of the Internet - spend time looking together at sites that are fun, interesting or educational.
-Find sites together that are age- and stage-appropriate for children.
+- Focus on the positive aspects of the internet—spend time looking together at sites that are fun, interesting or educational.
+Find sites together that are age and stage appropriate for their children.

-- Encourage your child to question things on the Internet.
-When looking at a new site, your child could ask questions such as, "Who is in charge of this site?", "Have I found information, or is it just opinion?" or "Is this site trying to influence me or sell me something?".
+- Encourage their child to question things on the internet.
+When looking at a new site, their child could ask questions such as, "Who is in charge of this site?", "Have I found information or is it just opinion?" or "Is this site trying to influence me or sell me something?"

 If you have found any material online that you believe is prohibited or inappropriate, you should contact the eSafety Hotline.
-For further information, go to the Office of the eSafety Commissioner website, where a range of resources are available for parents and caregivers.
+For further information, go to the Office of the eSafety Commissioner where a range of resources is available for parents and caregivers.